ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 License: https://www.dati.gov.it/content/italian-open-data-license-v20

-Content description: This dataset lists the schools by their school codes and it stores for each school the self-evaluation for every criterium in the Esiti section (21-24)
+Content description: This dataset lists the institutes by their institute codes and it stores for each institute the self-evaluation for every criterium in the Esiti section (21-24)

 ### D2